devWaves/SwitchBot-MQTT-BLE-ESP32/README.md

 Notes:
  - It works for button press/on/off
  - It works for curtain open/close/pause/position(%)
+ - It is setup to return values from curtain and temp sensosr but could still be issues with values returned.
+I don't own curtains or tempsensors to test
- - It can request setting values (battery, mode, firmware version, Number of timers, Press mode, inverted (yes/no), Hold seconds)
+ - It can request button setting values (battery, mode, firmware version, Number of timers, Press mode, inverted (yes/no), Hold seconds)
  - Good for placing one ESP32 in a zone with 1 or 2 devices that has a bad bluetooth signal from your smart hub.
 MQTT will use Wifi to "boost" the bluetooth signal
  - ESP32 bluetooth is pretty strong and one ESP32 can work for entire house.
 The code will try around 60 times to connect/push button.
 It should not need this many but it depends on ESP32 bluetooth signal to switchbots.
 If one alone doesn't work, get another esp32 and place it in the problem area